Contemporary Issues in Business

 John F Kennedy once said that ‘leadership and learning are indispensible to each other.’
-The WIT School of Business wholeheartedly agrees with this and actively seeks to put our students – Ireland’s future managers and entrepreneurs – in the company of great leaders in order to learn from their experiences.
-The Graduate Business Seminar Series is a platform to hear, engage with and critically analyse the success stories of Irish leaders and to integrate them into the learning of those who will follow them into practice and, hopefully, leadership in the future.
+The SETU Waterford School of Business wholeheartedly agrees with this and actively seeks to put our students – Ireland’s future managers and entrepreneurs – in the company of great leaders in order to learn from their experiences.
+The Contemporary Issues in Business is a platform to hear, engage with and critically analyse the success stories of Irish leaders and to integrate them into the learning of those who will follow them into practice and, hopefully, leadership in the future.

 This highly interactive module has been long established as a core feature of the Graduate programme in the School of Business, and seeks to complement and resonate with the academic theorizing of the traditional classroom.
 The Series, open to all postgraduate students in the School, integrates high calibre Irish and international academics and practitioners so that our students can interact with those who have achieved distinction in their field and have a story to tell.